-One of the biggest barriers to young people making good progress is a lack of eloquence.
+One of the biggest barriers to young people making good progress is a lack of confidence.
 We aim to provide classrooms rich in talk, in which questions are planned, peer conversations are modelled and scaffolded and the teacher uses talk skilfully to develop thinking.
 Within the classroom, students should be given a variety of opportunities to develop confidence in talk, to use language precisely and coherently and learn how to analyse and talk about talk.

 Students should be able to listen to others, respond and build on their ideas and views constructively: talk in the classroom should aid analysis and higher order thinking.
+Our aim is to elevate speaking skills so that the and higher order thinking.
 Our aim is to elevate speaking skills so that they have the same status as reading and writing.